Welcome to Cahuita!

 You might also take tours of the Cahuita National Park, Gandoca-Manzanillo Wildlife Refuge, or the Bribri Indigenous Reserve.
 Many places to explore, from the butterfly and iguana farms to waterfalls.
 The chocolate tour is another popular activity in Cahuita.
 Many people have reasons to visit the Caribbean, for instance, the great weather, authentic culture, and beautiful beaches with stunning colors of ocean blue in the Caribbean sea.

-Cahuita also boasts an international community, and with that comes authentic cuisine brought from ex-pats from around the world and Caribbean food.
+Cahuita has a small international community, and with that comes authentic cuisine brought from expats from around the world plus local Caribbean food.
 The locals painted the buildings beautifully, the smiles are enormous, and the smell of must-try food is unmatched in Cahuita.

 Best Time to Travel to Cahuita